sihanchen01/cp2410/Week10/prac10.md

 <div style="page-break-after: always;"></div>

 ## Question 4
-To achieve time complexity of $O(n\times log(n))$, we can do a merge-sort on the sequence S. Then loop through the sorted array to find the most common element.
+To achieve time complexity of $O(n\times log(n))$, we will first do a merge-sort on the sequence S. Then loop through the sorted array to find the most frequent element.
 ```python
 def find_winner(S:list[int]) -> int:
     """ Return the most frequent int, which represents a candidate. """